WilliamChen-Bill/Minirel-Project/README.md

 The `BufMgr` class is the core of the buffer manager.
 It involves methods such as `allocBuf()`, `readPage()`, `unPinPage()`, `allocPage()`, and `flushFile()` to manage buffer frames and pages.

 ## Project Stage 4 - Minirel HeapFile Manager

-## Overview
-The Minirel HeapFile Manager is a robust database file manager system developed as part of the CS 564 curriculum.
-This system is designed to manage Heap Files, providing a scanning mechanism that facilitates searching heap files for records adhering to a specified filter or search predicate.
-The distinct feature of Heap Files in comparison to DB layer files is their logical ordering on pages via a linked list, as opposed to the DB layer's physical ordering.

 ## Key Components